Asia Undercovered Special Issue: COP25

 As the world gathers for a critically important climate conference in Madrid, Spain, all eyes will be on Asia.
 It’s beyond climate – the decisions that countries like China, Japan, India, Indonesia, and others make will determine the future of not only global warming, but biodiversity, energy, and water.

-In this special edition of Asia Undercovered, co-written by Daniela Muenzel, a freelance writer and communications specialist, we share stories of development, environmental, and resource stories across Asia, all of which deserve more attention globally.
+In this special edition of Asia Undercovered, we share stories of development, environmental, and resource stories across Asia, all of which deserve more attention globally.